ProteusMRIgHIFU/BabelBrain/docs/docs/tutorial/pipeline.md

 <img src="nsclc2-V2.svg" height=500px>

 The choices of this tab will depend on the selected transducer.
 Simulation results in this step are shown in normalized conditions.
-The final step (see below) later will show the results denormalized in function of the selected target intensity at the target.
+The final step (see below) later will show the results denormalized in function of the selected intensity at the target.
+Common to all transducers, the distance of the maximal depth beyond the target location is set to a user-configurable distance of 40 mm.

 ### CTX_500
 For the CTX_500 transducer, the initial assumption is that this type of transducer will be placed in direct contact with the skin and that the focusing distance will be adjusted according to the desired target.